Fort Sanders, Knoxville: Fort Sanders today

 Fort Sanders, or "The Fort" as it is known by residents, remains a popular place for students.
 Most residents are in their twenties and many go home during the summer, leaving the neighborhood virtually empty compared to its very active, and sometimes belligerent, feel during the school year.
 Due to the area's younger population and proximity to a large university, the neighborhood is a hotbed for house parties and bars alike.
 The neighborhood is somewhat infamous in Knoxville for its party atmosphere, and residents have been known to throw multi-street block parties that can attract thousands.
+The biggest being on October 15, 2022, which was the night the Vols broke a 15-year losing streak to Alabama beating the Crimson Tide 52–49.
+The block of 13th and Laurel Ave was filled to the brim with people as they lit couches on fire listening to Dixieland Delight.
 Cumberland Avenue, or "The Strip", is a popular hangout for students, as it contains numerous bars, restaurants, and stores.

 During the Fall football season, Fort Sanders, along with the campus itself, serves as a headquarters for Tennessee Volunteers fans' tailgating and pre-game activities.

 The Knoxville Police Department and The University of Tennessee's Police Department jointly patrol Fort Sanders.
 The university operates a fully armed and operational police that helps protect students both on campus and in Fort Sanders.